thoughtbot/guides/best-practices/README.md

   patch level for a project.
 * Use `_url` suffixes for named routes in mailer views and [redirects].
 Use `_path` suffixes for named routes everywhere else.
+* Use a [class constant rather than the stringified class name][class constant in association] for `class_name` options on ActiveRecord association macros.
 * Validate the associated `belongs_to` object (`user`), not the database column (`user_id`).
 * Use `db/seeds.rb` for data that is required in all environments.